psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 ### Laser Disable
 1. When you job finishes, the machine will beep.
 Disable the laser using the switch on the right of the machine.
    ![](img/laserDisable.png)

+### Post-Cut
+1. Wait for the smoke and vapors to get sucked out of the chamber.
+This takes anywhere from seconds to minutes, depending on how long the job was.
+Don't make the lab smell any more than you have to.
 1. Open the hood and check that your job cut properly.
 This can be done by gently pressing down on the material and observing that it moves independently from the surrounding material.
     - If it didn’t you may have to change your cut settings accordingly and/or make additional passes.

+# Post-Operation
+This is what you do when your cut job's done.

 ## Shutdown
-1. Clear the bed of any little pieces of material (these can cause fires if left there).
-1. If you are completely done, follow the shut-off procedure in the following sequence:
+If you are completely done:
-    - Turn off the air compressor.
+1. Turn off the air compressor.
-    - Turn off the air filter.
+1. Turn off the air filter.
-    - Turn off the laser cutter by turning the key into the off position.
+1. Turn off the laser cutter by turning the key counter-clockwise.
-    - Wait about 10-15 minutes from your last cut before turning off the water chiller.
+1. Wait about 10-15 minutes from your last cut before turning off the water chiller.
     - However, please do not just leave it running.
 1. Close RDWorks. (saving your job is optional, but recommended)

 ## Cleanup
+1. Clear the bed of any little pieces of material.
+These can cause fires if left there.
+1. Empty the tray below the chamber.
+1. Either take your scrap with you.
+    - Alternatively, break it into useful-sized pieces before leaving it in the scrap bin.
+        - Nobody wants your 1 inch wide sticks and they clutter up the bin.
+        - Bonus points if you planned ahead and laser-cut your scaps into usable-sized pieces.
+1. Ask a manager if you forgot to clean up anything.
+1. __Don't forget to pay for your session and any material you purchased!__

 # Tips and Tricks

+## Courtesy
+Laser jobs tend to take a long time to set up, especially if you're inexperienced.
+Double-check the callendar (on the [main page][/]) and ask the on-duty managers if you'll have time to finish.

+If you need to pause your job to step out for a few minutes, check that that's okay with the managers.
+Also, leave a note on your work piece.
+Without a note, we will assume it's fine to move the material into the scrap bin.

+Remember that the laser is in the machine shop.
+Share the space with the other people.
+Be aware that they're using dangerout equipment and startling or bumping them could cause serious injuries!

 ## Focusing the Laser